opensearch-project/documentation-website/_dashboards/dql.md

 ---
 layout: default
-title: DQL
+title: Dashboards Query Language (DQL)
 nav_order: 130
 redirect_from:
   - /dashboards/dql/
   - /dashboards/discover/dql/
 ---

-# DQL
+# Dashboards Query Language (DQL)

 Dashboards Query Language (DQL) is a simple text-based query language for filtering data in OpenSearch Dashboards.
 Similar to [Query DSL]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/index/), DQL uses an HTTP request body.
 For example, to display your site visitor data for a host in the United States, you would enter `geo.dest:US` in the search field, as shown in the following image.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/dql-interface.png" alt="Search term using DQL toolbar in Dashboard" width="500">

 Before you can search data in Dashboards, you must index it.
 In OpenSearch, the basic unit of data is a JSON document.
 Within an index, OpenSearch identifies each document using a unique ID.
-To learn more about indexing in OpenSearch, see [Index data]({{site.url}}{{site.baseurl}}/opensearch/index-data).
+To learn more about indexing in OpenSearch, see [Index data]({{site.url}}{{site.baseurl}}/opensearch/index-data/).
 {: .note purple}

 ## Searching with terms queries